 Carbon Cycle Projections in Earth System Models

-This section summarises future projections of land and ocean carbon sinks from the latest ESMs.
-ESMs are the basis for century timescale projections (Chapter 4), and for detection and attribution studies (Chapter 3).
+This section summarizes future projections of land and ocean carbon sinks from the latest Earth system models (ESMs).
+ESMs are the basis for century time-scale projections (Chapter 4), and for detection and attribution studies (Chapter 3).
 These models aim to simulate the evolution of the carbon sources and sinks on land and in the ocean, in addition to the physical components of the climate system.
 ESMs include interactions between many of the processes and feedbacks described in Sections 5.4.1 to 5.4.4.